How Would You Imagine Tomorrow?

-Demand for clean energy, the threat of climate change, and the question of how to transition to an economy based on alternatives to fossil fuels are concerns for everyone.
+Demand for clean energy and water, the threat of climate change, and the question of how to transition to an economy based on alternatives to fossil fuels and other sustainability issues are concerns for everyone.
 These tough issues demand focused research and a commitment that spans individuals, communities, governments, and industries.
 But the best solutions start with great ideas—like yours.
-That’s what this high school energy competition is all about.
+That’s what this high school competition is all about.

 How do you participate?